SCIENTIFIC HAND CHARTS: Introduction

 Two hand charts are available for Kabuki syndrome describing the significance of fingertip pads (persisting volar pads) often combined with various typical dermatoglyphic features plus a single interphalangeal crease- and/or short pinky fingers - see pictures below.

 QUOTE: "This illustration shows the various landmarks related to dermatoglyphics and some common patterns or formations.
-In Kabuki syndrome, there are at least five commonly seen changes: (1) increase in ulnar loops (2) absent of the digital c or d triradius - region highlighted with asterix (3) increase in hypothenar patterns (4) single flexion crease in 5th digit (5) prominent fingerpads (not shown)."
+In Kabuki syndrome, there are at least five commonly seen changes: (1) increase in ulnar loops (2) absense of the c-triradius or d-triradius - region highlighted with asterix (3) increase in hypothenar patterns (4) single flexion crease in 5th digit (5) prominent fingerpads (not shown)."

 Hand chart + quote source: